rocktronica/OneFileCMS/readme.markdown

 ### Multi-Language Support?

 Yes!
-(But only English and German are available so far.
-(Spanish cominmg soon!) )
+(But only English, German and Spanish are available so far.)

 ### Can I have more than one username/password?

 Yes!
 Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, with each copy, maintain different user names and passwords.
-Also, so one user does not log out the other, change the session names.
+Also, so that one user does not log out the other, change the $session_name config variables.

 Now, since there is no database or other means of granular control and acess logging, multiple users may be kind of pointless.
 On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ## Requirements

 - PHP 5.2+
-  (Only tested on versions 5.2.17, 5.3.3, 5.4, and 5.4.3)
+  (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - File permission privileges on your host
 - Javascript enabled browswer
 - And, for OneFileCMS 3+, a browser that supports inline SVG.
-  (Even if your browser doesn't support SVG, OneFileCMS will still work, just without any icons.)
+  (However, even if your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)

 ## Credit, License, Et Cetera

 Original concept and development by github.com/rocktronica

 Written in PHP, JavaScript, HTML, CSS, and SVG.

 Available under the MIT and BSD licenses.

 Icons for versions thru 1.1.6 by [famfamfam](http://www.famfamfam.com/).

 To report a bug or request a feature, please file an issue via Github.

-Forks encouraged!
+And, of course, please feel free to fork away!

 ##Needed/potential/upcoming improvements